Stubbs Society: Membership

 Shorter one-year memberships are also available to those participating in visiting study programmes at Oxford.

 Discounted membership is given to those currently or formerly serving in His Majesty's Armed Forces.
-This includes the University Officers' Training Corps, the University Royal Naval Unit, and the University Air Squadron, for whom a significant proportion of members are associated with.
+This includes the University Officers' Training Corps, the University Royal Naval Unit, and the University Air Squadron, which a significant proportion of members are associated with.

 History

 Foundation

 When an American, Samuel A. Brearley Jr., introduced the idea of the 'seminar' to Oxford in 1882, his initiative became, first, the Oxford Historical Seminar, and then, in 1884, the Stubbs Society.
 Functioning as a 'proving ground for future leaders and the founders of new fields of enquiry', the Society fostered critical thinking and intellectual curiosity under the aegis of dons such as Sir Charles Oman, E. A. Freeman, and with members including such future doyens of the historical profession as James Tait, Sir Charles Harding, and Frederick York Powell.

 The photo to the right shows the original members of the society in which there are at least four future Members of Parliament, an Archbishop of Canterbury and some of the greatest scholars of the historical profession.

 The Society's 'Transactions', largely extant from 1894 in the Bodleian Library, reveal much about its early character; but the Society resists easy characterisation.
 The early model has overtones of the gentleman's club, with one blackball in six enough to prevent election as a member and the Society colours being "claret, cider and coffee – the only drinks that were permitted at its meetings."
 The original constitution, too, declared the Society would "honour its toast to Clio in mulled claret.".

 Equally, if some of the talks and debates are replete with naivety and sui generis moral judgement, discussion has often been insightful, sophisticated, and culturally inflected: for instance, a paper on Lollardy, delivered in the 1910s, provoked suggestions that Lollardy was a rhetorically-constructed vehicle for the condemnation of the enemies of the Lancastrian regime—a thesis broadly similar to that advanced by recent historians of the Lollards such as Paul Strohm.
 The Stubbs Society, then, seems to have always been a vigorous intellectual space, necessarily coloured by its setting, but nonetheless (indeed, in some respects, all the more) worthy of attention.

 The Society has maintained throughout its existence a lively programme of social events.
 Indeed records of the Society's 1903 triennial dinner talk of a 7-course meal served to members.
 Today, the Society continues to provide opportunities for members to engage with like-minded practitioners and students with an annual garden party and dinner.